-Same YAML simplicity — with hosting and connectors included
+Same YAML simplicity, with EU residency and connectors included

 Feature Comparison